Sammmte/unity-toolbar-extender-ui-toolkit/Assets/Package/README.md

 ![](Readme-Resources~/common-button-example.png)

-## Place them left or right to play buttons
+## Place Them Left or Right to Play Buttons

 ```csharp
 using Paps.UnityToolbarExtenderUIToolkit;